olcf/olcf-user-docs/software/viz_tools/paraview.rst

 .. warning::
     If you plan on using the EGL version of the ParaView module (e.g., paraview/5.12.1-egl), then you must be connected to the GPUs.
-On Andes, this is done by using the gpu partition via ``#SBATCH -p gpu``.
+On Andes or Riker, this is done by using the gpu partition via ``#SBATCH -p gpu``.

 Submitting one of the above scripts will submit a job to the batch partition